catseye/Maxixe/doc/Maxixe.md

 instantiating a specially-declared _block rule_.
 The structure of a block rule determines rules determine the structure of the block.

 A block rule (and thus a block) consists of one or more _cases_.
-Each case contains two non-block rules.
-The first rule must be used in the first step of the case, and the second rule must be used in the final step of the case.
+Each case contains one or two non-block rules.
+The first rule must be used in the first step of the case, and the second rule, if given, must be used in the final step of the case.

     given
         A =   |- a